ZawojWeb/INFA-ALGO-SEM2/README.md

 # ProjectsForStudy
- Project in java for my classes on Tech Univeristy
+ Project in Java for my classes on Tech Univeristy

  ## Projects: